Promotional Video Guide

 Accessibility considerations should be included in the planning and production stages of promotional video content.
+The resources below provide an overview of accessibility concepts, legal considerations and best practices for producing video content.

 Captions should be available for all video content that includes synchronized audio.
 In addition to describing speech, captions should be used to indicate when music is playing and when sound effects provide meaningful information.